metalll/ios-simple-voice-app-tutorial/README.md

 *   Compile and run on the device emulator
 *   Log in as **A**
 *   Compile and run on your iPhone*   Log in as **B**
-*   On the iphone, type **A** in the 'to user' box,  and press 'call'.
+*   On the iPhone, type **A** in the 'to user' box,  and press 'call'

-(For testing, I usually turn on some music on the computer and step outside the room to and listen in the iPhone.)
+(For testing, I usually turn on some music on the computer, step outside the room, and listen on the iPhone.)

 ##Hanging up the call

-It's pretty nice to be able to have a way to end the call.
+Of course, you’ll want a way to end the call.
 Open up **Main.storyboard** and create an outlet called 'callButton' from the call button.

 You will want to change the text of the call button when a call changes state.
-Open **CallScreenViewController.m** add  callButton to your @synthezise and change the delegate methods:
+Open **CallScreenViewController.m**, add callButton to your @synthezise, and change the delegate methods:

 	- (void)callDidEstablish:(id<SINCall>)call {
 	    // Change to hangup when the call is connected